pegasuslsy/Seri-portfolio/README.md

 Part III(final-project-part-three)

 ---
-## Other stuff you can do (you can remove this section - it's just for your reference.)
+## Things you want to share most

+## What you have learned from this class

 ### Changing text